papsti/macpan-workshop/companion-materials.md

 ### Relating Model Specifications to Explicit Dynamics

-One aspect of the previous model printout that might be unclear to you is the specific mathematical meaning of the `mp_per_capita_flow` functions, and their arguments.
+One possibly unclear aspect of the previous model printout is the specific mathematical meaning of the `mp_per_capita_flow` functions, and their arguments.

 ``` r
 mp_print_during(sir)